joebelmonte/back_end_geo_bee/README.md

 ### Major Hurdles/Unsolved Problems

 Since the database is relatively simple, I didn’t run into too many issues, but there was 1 worth mentioning.
-In order to implement the save/resume game feature, I need to save various game-state data to the database.
+In order to implement the save/resume game feature, I needed to save various game-state data to the database.
 Most of this data is simple, just integers or strings (e.g., number of correct guesses or difficulty level).
 However, I also needed to store the US States that had been guessed correctly or were still left outstanding, and for that I needed to store arrays.
 This took a little research since we hadn’t done it before, but ultimately I was able to figure it out with a bit of Internet sleuthing and a lot of trial and error.